Koko-66/teaze/README.md

 #### Setting quiz status

-A quiz can have two statuses - _Draft_ and _Published_.
+A quiz can have two statuses - _Draft_ and _Approved_.
 Until the status is set to _Draft_, quiz will not be visible to a standard user to prevent them from completing quizzes which are not completed and verified.
-At the time of creating, a new quiz is set to _Draft_ as detault and can be toggled to _Published_ in the Quiz detail view, once admin user is finished setting it up.
+At the time of creating, a new quiz is set to _Draft_ as detault and can be toggled to _Approved_ in the Quiz detail view, once admin user is finished setting it up.

 On setting the quiz to Published a pop-up alert informs the user that the status has been changed and the quiz is now available for all test-takers.